Corrstop™ Dual Laminate Tanks & Equipment

 Thermoplastic liner materials typically used in dual laminate construction include most grades used for manufacturing small plastic pipe and equipment, Including:

 Liner materials are selected based upon an evaluation of corrosion requirements at the process temperature, with other considerations such as flame retardancy, mechanical properties and cost being factored in.
 See the tables for additional guidance in these areas.

 PVC and CPVC are usually bonded directly to the FRP laminate using a bonding resin, while other thermoplastic liners are typically manufactured with an embedded fabric or fiberglass backing.
 This fabric backing provides a strong mechanical lock when overlaid with the fiberglass structural composite.

 Engineering & Product Design

 Following the selection of an appropriate liner material, the overall product design is completed by an evaluation of equipment mechanical requirements based upon pressure, vacuum, wind, seismic and any other mechanical loads.
-The fiberglass structure itself is designed using well established guidelines from such sources as the ASME RTP-1 (U.S.A.), BS-4994 (U.K.), CGSB-41.22-93 (Canada) or others.
+The fiberglass structure itself is designed using well established guidelines.
 Many of these same standards also provide guidelines for proper application of dual laminate fabrication techniques.

-These international standards take into account the anisotropic nature of fiberglass reinforced laminates, which results in behavior much different than typical steel alloys.
-Composites USA has been designing and building RTP composite equipment since 1982, and we have a thorough understanding of how these materials behave.
+These standards take into account the anisotropic nature of fiberglass reinforced laminates, which results in behavior much different than typical steel alloys.
+Composites USA has been designing and building FRP composite equipment since 1982, and we have a thorough understanding of how these materials behave.